-In 1465 Andrea del Verrocchio created the tomb of Cosimo de ' Medici, from the mid-1460-ies worked on the sculptural composition "the Conviction of Thomas".
-With 1467 Verrocchio executed the orders of the Medici, rulers of Florence.
-In the works of Verrocchio realistic tendencies that developed in the Florentine school of the 15th century, combined with aristocratic elegance and exquisite decorative forms, anatomical precision and meticulous shading are sharp and graceful angular lines.
-Verrocchio is the author of tombstones (Giovanni and Piero de 'Medici, bronze, colored marble, porphyry, 1412, Old sacristy, Church of San Lorenzo, Florence), statues (“David”, bronze, 1473-1475, national Museum, Florence), the equestrian monument (monument to the condottiere Colleoni B., on the square of Santi Giovanni e Paolo in Venice, bronze, 1479-1488, cast in 1490), accurate characterization of sculptural portraits (bust of Giuliano de' Medici, terracotta, national gallery of art, Washington).
-The few paintings of Verrocchio differ in the sharpness and precision of drawing, the sculptural modelling of forms (“Madonna”, circa 1470, Picture gallery, Berlin-Dahlem).
-Verrocchio was the teacher of many Italian artists - Leonardo da Vinci, Perugino and others.
+In 1465, Andrea del Verocchio created the tombstone of Cosimo Medici, from the mid-1460s he worked on the sculptural composition “Assurance of Thomas”.
+From 1467 Verrocchio fulfilled the orders of the Medici, rulers of Florence.
+In Verrocchio's work, the realistic trends that developed in the Florentine school of the 15th century were combined with aristocratic sophistication and refined decorativeism of forms, the anatomical accuracy and thoroughness of modeling - with the sharp and graceful angularity of the lines.
+Verrocchio - author of tombstones (Giovanni and Piero Medici, bronze, colored marble, porphyry, 1412, Old Sacristy of the Church of San Lorenzo, Florence), statues (“David”, bronze, 1473-1475, National Museum, Florence), horse monuments ( Monument to Condottiere B. Colleoni on Piazza Santi Giovanni e Paolo in Venice, bronze, 1479-1488, cast in 1490), accurate in characterization of sculptural portraits (bust of Giuliano Medici, terracotta, National Gallery of Art, Washington).
+Verrocchio’s few pictorial works are distinguished by their sharpness and accuracy of the drawing, sculptural modeling of forms (“Madonna”, circa 1470, Picture Gallery, Berlin-Dahlem).
+Verrocchio was a teacher of many Italian artists - Leonardo da Vinci, Perugino and others.

-One of the students in the workshop Verocchio was a young Leonardo da Vinci.
-Although Verrocchio, may be entrusted the young Leonardo to paint some minor details and in the earlier his work, still probably it is in the "Baptism of Christ" for the first time he allowed Leonardo to paint all the figure.
-Small, dressed in blue angel, in essence, told Florence about the birth of the genius of Italian art, and, perhaps, in the history of mankind.
+One of the students in the workshop of Verocchier was the young Leonardo da Vinci.
+Although Verrocchio may have trusted the young Leonardo to draw some minor details in his earlier works, it was most likely in the Baptism of Christ that he first allowed Leonardo to draw a full figure.
+A little blue-clad angel essentially informed Florence of the birth of a genius in Italian art, and perhaps in the history of mankind.